 Super new book "Tracks in the Sand" an amazing record of one Tim Foster's war service in the Middle East, illustrated with a staggering and fascinating collection of photographs taken in the field.
 Quite unique I think, a large landscape format hardback priced at £30.00.

 "Last Levers On The Fylde" idiotically good value at £15.00, the signalling history of the routes to Blackpool, the surviving parts of which are currently undergoing something of a metamorphosis.

 "LNWR Wagons Volume Three" from Wild Swan has now (at last) moved to the final proofreading stage, complete with its comprehensive index to all three volumes in the series.
 This will be produced shortly, but unfortunately not in time for the Easter shows.

-I am otherwise adding additional Wild Swan information to www.wildswanbooks.co.uk the website for the publishing and promotional activities of Wild Swan Books Ltd. I have recently done some more work on this and hope to add more content soon, for example it now shows grouped images of the books that have been produced since I took over the business.
+I am otherwise adding additional Wild Swan information to www.wildswanbooks.co.uk the website for the publishing and promotional activities of Wild Swan Books Ltd.

 The shop is situated on the east side of Bath 1 mile from the Guildhall.
 Bus No. 7 from Bath Bus Station, also calling at the centre (Post Office) will bring you straight here.
 Free on street parking is also available around Larkhall.
 Or a pleasant walk along the Kennet and Avon Canal from Bath Spa Station.
 From the rear of the station cross over the Halfpenny Bridge and turn left, then walk along on to the canal towpath and head out to Grosvenor Bridge from where you cross the A4 to reach Larkhall.